iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 ### Effects of DevOps on crunch time
 So crunch time is a harsh truth about the world of game development: we work extra hours, sacrificing from our daily routines to ship our beloved game.
 However, DevOps might be the solution for this.

+The speed of our iterations is one of the key factors that determines whether we are going to meet our deadline for the upcoming release.
+Think of a CI pipeline where everyone has to wait for hours to get their builds in their hands and then finally test them.
+Crunch is inevitable in this case.

+DevOps principles play a great role in this by ensuring the lowest friction possible for development teams and making sure builds are constantly delivered.